Director of Graduate Studies

 Why pursue a Master of Laws (LLM) degree?

-Whether specializing or pursuing the general LLM, Mason Law graduates gain the necessary knowledge, skills, and expertise to build a successful career in the United States or abroad.
-The LLM Programs at Mason's Scalia Law allow students to:
+Whether specializing or pursuing the general LLM, Scalia Law graduates gain the necessary knowledge, skills, and expertise to build a successful career in the United States or abroad.
+The LLM Programs at Scalia Law allow students to:

-- develop specialized expertise in one area of law: Law & Economics, Global Antitrust & Economics, or Intellectual Property Law; or
+- develop specialized expertise in one area of law: Global Antitrust Law & Economics, United States Law, Intellectual Property, Law & Economics; or

 - for those students who completed their legal education abroad, obtain a strong foundation in the U.S. legal system through the U.S. Law LLM.